hackolade/fetch/README.md

 1. Start the server with `npm run docker:server`.
 1. Start the application with `npm run test:app:direct`.
 It should render all connections with a green background.

+**WARNING:** with Docker Desktop for Windows, connections to `localhost` seem to hang from time to time.
+Restarting the computer fixes the problem.

 ## Test connection involving a self-signed certificate

 For a certificate to be considered valid, it must be signed by a trusted certificate authority (CA), such as *GlobalSign* or *DigiCert*.